 Busy Longueville bees pollinate and live in the orchards producing honey for the house.
 Here in Longueville we have been self-sufficient for a very long time - way before it got trendy.

-There is also a 25-acre apple orchard from which an excellent craft apple cider is produced - simply named Longueville House Cider.
-In addition, an Apple Brandy is distilled from some of this cider and known as Longueville House Apple Brandy - made in the Calvados style.
-Both of these superior quality artisan beverage products are for sale on site, nationwide and beyond.
+There is also a 30-acre cider apple orchard from which an excellent craft apple cider is produced for our other business, Longueville Beverages.
+Simply named Longueville House Cider.
+In addition, a double distillation Apple Brandy is made from some of this cider, called Longueville House Apple Brandy.